TCS sees pandemic-driven boost in Europe as clients adopt new technologies

-STOCKHOLM (Reuters) - Indian software company Tata Consultancy Services Ltd (TCS) is seeing acceleration in some parts of its business across Europe as the pandemic pushed companies to adopt new technologies more rapidly, a top executive said.
+Indian software company Tata Consultancy Services Ltd (TCS.NS) (TCS) is seeing acceleration in some parts of its business across Europe as the pandemic pushed companies to adopt new technologies more rapidly, a top executive said.

 Europe has been the fastest growing region for TCS from where it gets about a third of its annual revenue of $22.17 billion.
 In the last full year, continental Europe was the only geography that showed growth for TCS.